 California Disturbing the Peace Law

-by Ambrosio Rodriguez | Sep 29, 2021 | California Law
+by Ambrosio Rodriguez | Apr 21, 2024 | California Law

 California Disturbing the Peace Law

 Some states have a crime called disorderly conduct.
 California also has criminalized disorderly conduct, but here this crime is better known as “disturbing the peace.”
-Disturbing the peace is a misdemeanor crime; it is not as serious as a felony charge.
+Disturbing the peace is a misdemeanor crime.
+Legally, it is not as serious as a felony charge.
 However, any time you face jail time or a conviction on your record, it is extremely serious.

 What is Disturbing the Peace in California?

 In California, the main statute criminalizing disturbing the peace is California Penal Code Section 415.
+This statute criminalizes the following behaviors:

 • Fighting in public or trying to start a fight in public